sid88in/serverless-appsync-plugin/doc/general-config.md

 ### Schema stitching

-All the schema files will be merged together before it is sent to AppSync.
+All the schema files will be merged together before the schema is sent to AppSync.
 If types are present (extended) in several files, you will need to use [Object extension](https://spec.graphql.org/October2021/#sec-Object-Extensions)

 ```graphql
 # base.graphql